Aunt Vom and the Great Feminist Uprising

 Cecile had had her light aircraft impounded after it was discovered on an abandoned airfield.
 She never used the same one for security reasons, so she’d cleverly managed to make herself another plane on the kitchen table out of a Boeing 747, components of a Dyson and two penny farthings.
 I was quite impressed.

 I wish to extend my thanks to my readers (both of you), and wish you well.
 Enjoy the glorious weather, and please be careful of triffids on the towpath.
+You can avoid attack by pointing out the nearest cyclist.
 Pip pip!

 Clopton Mandrill Inventor’s Extravaganza